Trispot darter: Habitat and ecology

 E. trisella requires two separate but interconnected habitats.
 When not breeding, it occupies the peripheral zones of the main river, with slow-moving water and silt gravel substrates with vegetation cover.
 The breeding habitat is much warmer water (water at 12 C is best for egg maturation), and usually is a clay-bottomed substrate with heavy vegetation seepage.

 Chironomidae larvae account for 70% of the diet of this darter; Ephemeroptera nymphs account for another 19%, as measured by examining the fish's stomach contents.
 The species coexists with several other species in its habitat, such as the central stoneroller (Campostoma anomalum), southern studfish (Fundulus stellifer), and Coosa darter (Etheostoma coosae).
 The species' only real competitor is the Coosa darter, because its mouth size and body length allow it to be a threat for food and space.
 The main natural predators of the species are from the black basses (genus Micropterus).
 The average standard length of the fish is 35 mm.

 Life history

 The trispot darter has an average life span around 2.5 years.

 They spawn around January through March, when males' skin becomes brilliantly pigmented.
-The skin color is thought to in attracting mates.
+The skin color is thought to attract mates.
 Egg clutch numbers vary from 50 to 300 eggs per female.